Clinical Psychology (UTSC)

 This program is intended to meet the registration requirements of the College of Psychologists of Ontario at the doctoral level.
 For information about the registration requirements of the College of Psychologists of Ontario, applicants are encouraged to contact the College directly.

-At present, the new field in Clinical Psychology at UTSC is not yet accredited by the Canadian Psychological Association.
+Yes, the field in Clinical Psychology at UTSC is accredited by the Canadian Psychological Association.